-Are you spending Christmas alone this year because of COVID-19?
+Are you spending Christmas alone this year?
 Just because you can’t get together with family doesn’t mean you can’t enjoy the holiday season.
 We’ll give you tips on how to make this festive season a wonderful one!

-We aren’t exactly sure how the pandemic will affect Christmas.
-What is clear, however, is that Christmas will definitely look different this year.
+We aren’t exactly sure how the pandemic will affect Christmas this year – again.
 Many will probably still celebrate with their families — but some will spend Christmas alone.

 This is nothing new.
 Every year, many Americans choose to spend Christmas alone.
-This year, however, even people who normally celebrate with family and/or friends will probably be on their own — maybe even for the first time.
+However, even people who normally celebrate with family and/or friends will probably be on their own — maybe even for the first time.
 The thought of spending this important holiday alone can be scary at first.
 However, there are many ways you can have a great Christmas alone.

 For most, Christmas is associated with traditions: set routines, a typical Christmas dinner, the church service, the Christmas tree… This is often associated with high expectations for Christmas.